rwash/rwash.github.io/cv.md

 ### Appointments

+Information School at the University of Wisconsin, Madison
+* 2024-Present: Associate Director of Research, Information School
 * 2023-Present: Associate Professor (with tenure), *University of Wisconsin, Madison*

+Michigan State University
 * 2016-2023: Associate Professor (with tenure), *Michigan State University*.
     * Department of Media and Information
 * 2015-2016: Associate Professor (with tenure), *Michigan State University*.